Flatulence Problems? Try These Home Remedies

 - A cup of water (250 ml)

-- Put the water in a pan and heat it until it boils.
+- Place water in a pan and heat until boiling.

-- Remove it from the heat and add the seeds.
+- Next, remove it from the heat and add the seeds.

-- Cover it and leave it to stand for 5 minutes.
+- Then, cover it and leave it to stand for 5 minutes.

 - Strain and consume before going to sleep.
 If you want the most effective results, we recommend you drink it 3 times a day or that you chew the seeds toasted.